It may soon be illegal to make discriminatory, racially biased 911 calls in San Francisco.

-The "CAREN Act" (Caution Against Racially Exploitative Non-Emergencies) was introduced on Tuesday at a San Francisco Board of Supervisors meeting by Supervisor Shamann Walton.
+The “CAREN Act” (Caution Against Racially Exploitative Non-Emergencies) was introduced in July at a San Francisco Board of Supervisors meeting by Supervisor Shamann Walton.

 The ordinance’s name is a twist on “Karen,” the name social media gives people making racially biased 911 calls.